stevenmclark/Dream_It-Build_It/CircuitPython_and_Mu/README.md

 - set up an easy to use editor called Mu
 - grab the files we need from Adafruit
+- confirm that everything is wroking as expected

 Let's get started!